alexCajas/EmbeddedMqttBroker/DevelopNotes.md

   * basic mqtt client free memory ok!
   * one client connecting and disconnecting ok!
   * several clients connecting and disconnecting ok!
+  * send message simulation:
+    * create an ack mqtt message and a mqtt publish message.
+    * use this mqtt message when a client try to connect/send message.

 ### done

 ---